probot/scheduler/README.md

 * `interval` - the number of milliseconds to schedule each repository.
 Default: 1 hour (`60 * 60 * 1000`)

+* `name` - the name of the action to be triggered by the scheduler instance.
+Default: `repository`

 For example, if you want your app to be triggered *once every day* with *delay enabled on first run*:

 ```js